-I fondly recall the Reading Festival in 1975.
+I fondly recall .
 It was a huge musical event over three days in August.
 I read in Andy Beckett’s book “When The Light’s Went Out” about how the same week another festival was happening at Watchfield.
 It was linked to the free festival movement which the previous year had its concert stopped by the police who waded in aggressively.
 There was a feeling that too heavy a hand had been employed and instead of trying to ban “music & sunshine” the government should themselves sponsor a festival the following year.
 Watchfield was the result.

 It was not much of a success up against Reading’s all star cast.
 Yet Beckett doesn’t mention Reading in his book which is curious given it was a huge event happening less than 100 miles away.
 I suppose not being political it didn’t merit acknowledgement.
 Curious too that the organisers of Watchfield should go for the same weekend as Reading which was surely going to dissipate numbers.